Opportunity: Wildlife Education Intern

 WILDNorth is seeking enthusiastic people who love wildlife, have a strong desire to learn, and work well independently and with a team, to assist us in teaching the next generation about the importance of wildlife in the community!

-Working under the supervision of the Education Manager and the Social Media Manager, interns will:
+Duties: Working under the supervision of the Education Manager and the Social Media Manager, interns will

-• Deliver pre-determined in-class and / or virtual science presentations to elementary students
+- Deliver pre-determined in-class and or virtual science presentations to elementary students (grades 3-6)

-• Research, create, develop, and deliver wildlife and / or environmental education programming for variety of age groups
+- Research, create, develop, and deliver wildlife and or environmental education programming for a variety of age groups

-• Create wildlife related content (visuals, social media posts, videos, emails, articles)
+- Educate the public through wildlife related content (visuals, social media posts, videos, emails, or articles)

-• Host outreach booths or events (Edmonton Wildlife Festival / WILDRun) and interface with general public (dependent on in person events)
+- Host outreach booths or events (Edmonton Wildlife Festival / WILDRun) and interface with the public (dependent on in person events)

 Qualifications and Requirements: